wajeht/jawstrength/README.md

 <img src="https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white" />‏‎ ‎‏‎
 <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />‏‎ ‎‏‎

-# Getting started

-soon!

-## Prerequisites
+## ℹ️ Prerequisites

 You must have Nodejs installed on your computer to have this project run locally.
 If you don't have it feel free to google on how to install it.
 It is pretty simple

-## Installation
+## 👇 Installation

-1. After you have install Nodejs, you can start workig on the project using the following instructions.
+1. After you have install Nodejs, you can start working on the project using the following instructions.
 2. Clone the repo

     ```